-Humanities and Fine Arts Course OfferingsHUMA 100 Introduction to the Humanities through the Fine Arts – GS 5
+HUMA 100 Introduction to the Humanities Through the Fine Arts (Core: EI, WI)

-HUMA 240 Great American Novels – GS 6
+HUMA 240 Classic American Novels (Core: WT)

 HUMA 389 Special Topics

 This course concentrates on a topic pertinent to the current needs and interests of students.
-Primarily the focus will be placed on topics which cross disciplinary lines and involve two or more humanities disciplines.
+Primarily the focus will be placed on topics which cross disciplinary lines and involve two or more Humanities disciplines.
 Topics will vary and will be announced in the course listings.